iiasa/message-ix-models/doc/quickstart.rst

 It should support running scenarios of different models of the MESSAGEix-GLOBIOM family.

 .. note:: The guide **does not** give guidelines on how to contribute in ``message_ix_models``.
-          If you wish to contribute, please read and understand `Outline & organization <https://docs.messageix.org/en/latest/contributing.html>`_ completely.
+          If you wish to contribute, please read and understand our :doc:`contribution guide  <contributing>` completely.

 .. note:: As this is just a quick guide, it is **very possible**, the following steps for running a scenario might **not work directly** on your machine.